kdis-lab/ExecuteMulan/README.md

 ### References
 <a name="Tso11"></a>**[Tso11]** G. Tsoumakas, E. Spyromitros-Xioufis, J. Vilcek, and I. Vlahavas.
 (2011).
 Mulan: A java library for multi-label learning.
 Journal of Machine Learning Research, 12, 2411-2414.
+<a name="Moy18"></a>**[Moy18]** J. M. Moyano and E. L. Gibaja and K. J. Cios and S. Ventura.
+(2018).
+Review of ensembles of multi-label classifiers: Models, experimental study and prospects.
+Information Fusion, 44, 33-45.